-Year Enacted 2015, as amended in 2016, 2017, 2019, and 2021 Employer Participation Mandatory for certain employers, with a two-year deferral for new businesses.
+Year Enacted 2015, as amended in 2016, 2017, 2019, 2021 and 2023 Employer Participation Mandatory for certain employers, with a two-year deferral for new businesses.
 Employers Affected Employers with 5 or more employees that have not offered a qualifying retirement plan in the last two years Administrative Entity The Illinois Secure Choice Savings Board, chaired by the Treasurer Structure of Accounts Roth IRA as the default, with a traditional IRA option as an alternative election Automatic Enrollment Yes Employee Opt-out Yes Default Contribution Rate 5% with annual auto-escalation of 1% permitted to a maximum of 10% of wages.
 The first auto-escalation occurred on January 1, 2022.
 Employer Contribution Not permitted Availability to Other Employers Employers with fewer than 5 employees can voluntarily choose to participate in the program.
 Investment of Assets The program offers a suite of 11 target date funds (TDFs), based on the age of the enrollee, as the default investment option and additional investment options, including a capital preservation fund, growth fund, and conservative fund.
-For the first 90 days after the initial contribution is made to an account after enrollment, the default is to hold the money in a money market fund (a temporary fund only), but participants can select a different fund option immediately.
-If no investment option is selected, the funds are put into the age-appropriate TDF.
-Fees Total expenses cannot exceed 0.75% of the total trust balance (currently .05% state fee, .61% program administration fee, and .09% investment fee).9 Implementation Timeline After pilot testing was completed in 2018, the program formally launched with Wave 1 with employers with more than 500 employees required to register by November 2018; Wave 2 with employers with 100-499 employees required to register by July 2019; and Wave 3 with employers with 25-99 employees required to register by November 2019.
-The program opened in March 2020 for self-enrollment, allowing self-employed, contract, and seasonal workers the opportunity to enroll.
-In 2021, with the lowering of the threshold from 25 to 5 employees, there are now two additional employer registration waves to be implemented: Employers with 16-24 employees will be required to register by November 1, 2022, and employers with 5-15 employees will be required to register by November 1, 2023.
+For the first 90 days after the initial contribution is made to an account after enrollment, the default is to hold the money in a money market fund (a temporary holding fund only), but participants can select a different fund option immediately.
+If no investment option is selected after the first 90 days, the funds are swept into the age-appropriate TDF.
+Fees Total expenses for the Illinois Secure Choice Program cannot exceed 0.75% (75 basis points) of the total trust balance.
+For a participant using the default investment option, the 0.75% comprises a .05% state fee, .61% program administration fee, and .09% fee for the investment funds.
+7 The 2023 legislative change will cap investment fees charged to no more than 0.25% of total trust fund balance, remove the 0.75% overall fee cap, and allow the Board to charge administrative fees.
+Implementation Timeline After pilot testing was completed in 2018, the program formally launched with Wave 1 with employers with more than 500 employees required to register by November 2018; Wave 2 with employers with 100-499 employees required to register by July 2019; and Wave 3 with employers with 25-99 employees required to register by November 2019.
+The program opened in March 2020 for self-enrollment, allowing workers the opportunity to enroll separately from an employer facilitating the program.
+In 2021, with the statutory lowering of the threshold from 25 to 5 employees, two additional employer registration waves were added: Employers with 16-24 employees were required to register by November 1, 2022, and employers with 5-15 employees are required to register by November 1, 2023.
 However, employers are free to register at any time before their deadline.
 Legislative Authority to Partner with Other States Yes

-9The program administration and investment fees can vary slightly higher or lower, as long as fees remain within the overall required statutory limits.
+7The program administration and investment fees can vary slightly higher or lower, as long as fees remain within the overall required statutory limits.